 Joana Setzer and Délton Carvalho, ‘IEA v Brazil: Rights-Based Climate Litigation to Protect the Brazilian Amazon‘

-Paul Mougeolle, ‘The Success and Remaining Challenge in French Climate Litigation‘
+Paul Mougeolle, ‘The Success and Remaining Challenges of French Climate Litigation‘